 Horizontal pixel density (RESOLUTIONX)

 Image resolution (commonly called DPI), specifically its horizontal component, is stored in this field in units of pixels per centimeter.
 It is encoded as a big-endian unsigned 16-bit number.
 If sensor resolution is fractional, it is rounded to the nearest integer.
+Minimum resolution is 250dpi, which translates to minimum RESOLUTIONX value of 99.
 The common resolution of 500dpi is equal to 197px/cm after rounding.

 Vertical pixel density (RESOLUTIONY)